“Any Fool Can Make A Spring Garden”

-In our climate, the bugs never quit, but summer with our humid weather is their absolute favorite!
+The bugs never quit in our climate, but summer with our humid weather is their absolute favorite!

-As the garden transitions and spring turns to summer, we need to think a little harder.
+We need to think a little harder as the garden transitions and spring turns to summer.
 It’s time to make transitions of our own.
 We need to replace the bulbs and blossoms which are gone.
-There are six steps we can take right now to enhance the 12-month appeal of our gardens.
+We can take six steps right now to enhance the 12-month appeal of our gardens.

 Adding these features will fill in the inevitable ebbs and flows of seasonally flowering plants.

 - Containers add height and cover empty spots

 - Consider garden decor for interest

 Growing up in a home of New England gardeners, I learned to celebrate the tiny snowdrops rising while the snow was still on the ground.
 Putting plants to bed for the winter was time-consuming.
 But of course, while the plants rested, so did the bugs!

 Now, we are South Florida gardeners, and everything is upside down.
 Springtime starts in November when we plant “summer annuals and summer vegetables.”
 And the bugs never rest!